Depression Insomnia: The Link Between Depression And Sleep

 Insomnia may not only be considered nights of no sleep.
 It can also involve the nights in which it takes a long time to fall asleep, the mornings when you wake up far too early, and the nights in which you find it difficult to remain asleep.
 You might experience daytime sleepiness, irritability, an inability to focus, and clumsiness.

 Typical insomnia can be the result of a variety of causes.
-Stress, trauma, shift work, varying working hours, and poor sleeping habits tend to lead to insomnia.
+Stress, anxiety, trauma, shift work, varying working hours, and poor sleeping habits tend to lead to insomnia.
 Several disorders and diseases can also cause it.
 Pinpointing the cause of your insomnia can be crucial to knowing how it should be treated.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.